CitrineInformatics/citrine-python/docs/source/workflows/predictors.rst

                                      print_status_info=True
                                     )

-Often, a :class:`~citrine.informatics.predictors.SimpleMLPredictor` will include outputs from other predictors as inputs to its model.
+Often, a :class:`~citrine.informatics.predictors.simple_ml_predictor.SimpleMLPredictor` will include outputs from other predictors as inputs to its model.
 Instead of entering these manually, outputs from a predictor can be retrieved programmatically using ``outputs = project.descriptors.from_predictor_responses(predictor, inputs)``, where ``outputs`` is the list of descriptors returned by the ``predictor`` given a list of descriptors as ``inputs``.

-The following demonstrates how to create an :class:`~citrine.informatics.predictors.IngredientFractionsPredictor` and use its outputs as inputs to a :class:`~citrine.informatics.predictors.SimpleMLPredictor`.
+The following demonstrates how to create an :class:`~citrine.informatics.predictors.ingredient_fractions_predictor.IngredientFractionsPredictor` and use its outputs as inputs to a :class:`~citrine.informatics.predictors.simple_ml_predictor.SimpleMLPredictor`.

 .. code:: python